Horse says ‘Cheese’ and steals spotlight during maternity photoshoot

-CINCINNATI (WJW)– There were lots of laughs during a recent Indiana couple’s maternity photoshoot, thanks to one happy horse.
+CINCINNATI (WJW) — There were lots of laughs during a recent maternity photoshoot thanks to one happy horse.

 Cincinnati-based photographer Kristen Zaffiro said the couple wanted their horses to join them for a few pictures.
 But working with animals can be tricky.